Easton Lawn Mowing Services

 Professional Mowing Standards & Turf Health Principles for Easton's Soil Conditions

 Easton's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-Mowing heights recommended by the UMass Extension Turf Program are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), with fine fescue comprising 50-70% of MA shade mixes.
-The One-Third Rule—never removing more than 1/3 of the blade height—prevents turf stress.
-Blades should be sharpened every 20-25 hours of use.
-Easton's acidic soils (pH 5.5-6.5) often require lime applications, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.
+The UMass Extension Turf Program recommends the following mowing heights: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which is common in 50-70% of MA shade mixes.
+Always follow the One-Third Rule—never remove more than 1/3 of the grass blade at a time.
+Mower blades should be sharpened every 20-25 hours of use to ensure clean cuts and minimize turf stress.
+Easton's soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for optimal turf health.
+For detailed soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.

 Easton Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

 Mowing near wetlands and protected areas in Easton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Buffer zones of 25-50 feet must be maintained from wetlands and vernal pools, and any work within these areas may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
-Wildlife protection is critical, especially for breeding birds (March-August) and vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for sensitive habitats.
-For permitting and guidance, contact:
+Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Wildlife protection is also critical—restrictions apply during the breeding season for birds (March-August) and for vernal pools (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties near sensitive habitats.
+For guidance on permitting and buffer zone management, contact the Easton Conservation Commission.

 Easton Conservation Commission